mgallegos/laravel-jqgrid/README.md

 ```
 ### Step 3: Create a controller to handle your grid data request.

 The package includes a data encoder to help you send the data to the grid in the correct format.
-An instance of a class that implement the interface Mgallegos\LaravelJqgrid\Encoders\RequestedDataInterface has already been bound in the package service provider, so all you have to do is declare it as an argument in you class constructor.
+An instance of a class that implements the interface Mgallegos\LaravelJqgrid\Encoders\RequestedDataInterface has already been bound in the package service provider, so all you have to do is declare it as an argument in you class constructor.

 Let's create the class AppController:
 ```php